wp-plugins/sumome/Readme.txt

-===  Double your Email Subscribers + Twitter Sharing by SumoMe ===
+===  Double your Email Subscribers + Image Sharing + Quote Sharing by SumoMe ===
 Contributors: SumoMe
-Tags: widget,MailChimp, newsletter, newsletters, MailChimp plugin, Aweber,subscribe, popup, exit popup, growth, subscribers, twitter, share, social plugin, social networking, social sharing, subscription, sharebar, hellobar, digg digg, email , share, admin, posts, sharing, social , social media , links, popover, tweet , twitter , analytics , newsletter, automatic , mail, lightbox
+Tags: widget,MailChimp, newsletter, newsletters, MailChimp plugin, Aweber,subscribe, popup, exit popup, growth, subscribers, twitter, share, social plugin, social networking, social sharing, subscription, sharebar, hellobar, digg digg, email , share, admin, posts, sharing, social , social media , links, popover, tweet , twitter , analytics , newsletter, automatic , mail, lightbox, add this, addtoany, analytics, bookmarking, newsletter, bookmarks, del.icio.us, Digg, email, Facebook, facebook likeblog monetization, floating social buttons, gmail, google plus, image bookmarking, Image sharing, email, linkedin, pinterest, pintrest, Reddit, mailchimp, share image, share this, Shareaholic, sharebar, sharing, social bookmarking, social media, social plugin, stats, tumblr, tweet button, twitter, wordpress
 Requires at least: 3.0.1
 Tested up to: 3.8.1
 Stable tag: 4.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The free and easiest way to double your email subscribers.
-Also, includes Highlighter feature to increase sharing on Facebook and Twitter.
+Also includes Highlighter and ImageSharer to increase Facebook, Twitter and Pinterest use.

 == Description ==

 Most blogs are designed for hit-and-run readers.
 People find your blog, read your article, and leave.
 Wouldn't it be nice if some of those people subscribe or share your amazing post?

 SumoMe provides the tools you need to grow your blog by engaging your readers.
-This plugin will make it easy for your readers to tweet about your article by highlighting popular parts of your writing (like Kindle and Medium), and the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, or others).
+The features of this plugin will make it easy for your readers share your articles and engage in your community.
+Highlighter makes it easy to tweet about your article by selecting popular parts of your writing (like Kindle and Medium); ImageSharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter; while the List Builder tool in this plugin will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, or others).

-Now, people will find your blog, read your article, share your article on Twitter, and subscribe via email to your MailChimp email newsletter.
+Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your MailChimp email newsletter.

 = Features =